Sharing Supergen Bioenergy Hub research at COP26

 Members of the public were invited to create their own biorefinery using our interactive book demonstrating the many routes to producing bioenergy and bioproducts and the co-benefits that can be achieved through different choices.
 The team was on hand to talk about our research and make connections with the global audience.

-Look out for a digital version of the flip-book game coming soon!
+A PDF version is available below.
+Look out for an interactive digital version of the flip-book game coming soon!

 Public fishbowl conversation: What might energy systems look like in a net zero world?